sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 ## Functions

 ### Built-in Functions
-You can refer to [Built-ins](./built-ins.md) for a full list of functions and libraries built into `scryptTS`.
+You can refer to [Built-ins](./built-ins.md) for a full list of functions and libraries built into `sCrypt`.

 ### Whitelisted Functions
 Be default, all Javascript/TypeScript built-in functions and global variables are not allowed in `@method`s, except the following kinds.